xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-GET.BAR   Returns the name or position number of menu bars, menus, and commands
+GET.BAR&nbsp;&nbsp;&nbsp;Returns the name or position number of menu bars, menus, and commands

-GET.CELL   Returns information about the specified cell
+GET.CELL&nbsp;&nbsp;&nbsp;Returns information about the specified cell

 Return to [top](#A)